-In an homage to literary hero and Oak Park native Ernest Hemingway, the Amateur Bullfighters of Chicago, in collaboration with the Chicago Tauromachy Club, have created two new bullfighting passes called the "Hemingway natural" and "Hemingway de pecho."
-When bulls charge, matadors use specific techniques to avoid contact, resulting in a "pass."
+In an homage to literary hero and Oak Park native Ernest Hemingway, the Amateur Bullfighters of Chicago, in collaboration with the Chicago Tauromachy Club, have named two new bullfighting passes after the author, who helped popularize the sport outside of Spain.

 “We wanted to name these new passes to honor Hemingway,” said Oscar Lopez-Hoyos, Amateur Bullfighters of Chicago founder and Chicago Tauromachy board member.

 In bullfighting, passes are specific movements used by matadors to avoid making contact with charging bulls.
 Hemingway successfully dodged death several times during life, making it especially fitting that the two new passes, the “Hemingway depecho” and the “Hemingway natural,” bear his name.

 Hemingway’s love of fishing helped inspire the “Hemingway de pecho,” which looks a bit like casting a fishing line, whereas the “Hemingway natural” is a new take on the “natural,” a basic but highly dangerous pass.

 A bona fide bullfighting aficionado, Hemingway saw his first fight in 1923 while visiting Pamplona, Spain.
 The experience sparked a lifelong passion and respect for bullfighting in the author, who went on to befriend many famous matadors.

 Hemingway wrote extensively about the art of bullfighting.
 His non-fiction “Death in the Afternoon” is widely considered to be one of the best books ever written on the subject, and the bullfighting scenes in “The Sun Also Rises” provides excellent analytical fodder for literature scholars.